- Reviewed: 29 September 2023, 09:30 NZDT

-No resistance should be given if you are the victim of an armed robbery, mugging or other crime as this could lead to an escalation in violence.
-We recommend you avoid travelling after dark and to isolated areas.
+No resistance should be given if you are the victim of an armed robbery, mugging or other crime involving a firearm as this could lead to an escalation in violence.
+We recommend you avoid travelling after dark and to isolated areas, including the beach.

 “Express kidnappings” (when criminals abduct a victim for a short amount of time and force them to withdraw funds from ATMs) are a risk in Brazil.
 Carjackings also occur in Brazil and vehicle break ins are a significant problem.
 When driving, keep your doors locked and windows closed.
 Exercise vigilance when stopped at traffic lights or stuck in traffic, and keep your cellphone out of sight.

-There is a particularly high level of violent crime and organised criminal activity in the impoverished areas (favelas) of major Brazilian cities.
+There is a particularly high level of violent crime and organised criminal activity in vulnerable neighbourhoods (favelas) of major Brazilian cities.
 We recommend you avoid visiting these areas, even as part of an organised tour, as the security situation is unpredictable and your safety cannot be guaranteed, including when guided by a tour provider.
 Be very wary of using GPS navigation or taking a taxi through these areas – if in doubt consult your hotel or tour guide.

 Protests occur regularly in Brazilian cities, including Rio de Janeiro, Sao Paulo, and Brasilia.
 Although generally peaceful, there have been violent incidents and injuries associated with protests, and in some cases, Brazilian police have used tear gas and riot control to disperse protestors.
-Strikes affecting public transport are common, can occur at short notice and may cause travel delays.
+Strikes affecting public transport can occur at short notice and may cause travel delays.

 New Zealanders in Brazil are advised to avoid all political gatherings, protests and demonstrations as even those intended to be peaceful have the potential to turn violent.
 You should monitor local media for information on protests or strikes.
 New Zealanders who are in an area affected by demonstrations or violence should leave the immediate vicinity and follow any instructions issued by the local authorities.